 See, sometime last year—around the same time that all kinds of other changes were happening—I started making smoothies.
 I had made them before (a certain blueberry-orange-banana one made its appearance around here just weeks before my diet change), but this was different.

 There were bags and bags of frozen fruit, for starters, blended in all kinds of new combinations.
 In the beginning, it was strawberries, bananas and raw milk.
 Maybe with cocoa powder added, maybe with yogurt or kefir if I were out of milk.
 Strawberries turned to blueberries turned to mixed berries and back again.
 Sometimes there were mangoes or kiwi or pineapple added in.
 At some point I started adding raw eggs for protein.
 And a few times, I tried greens like kale—but it wasn’t until this year that greens became a staple, thanks to a few experiences of intensely green shakes (as inspired by the nutritional research and consultation being done by these guys).
 I felt my tastebuds changing and grew to really want vegetables in my smoothies, too.
+You do need the best smoothie blender to get good results, too often are smoothies uneven when using inferior blenders.

 Then there was one more thing: last month, when Tim and I went to visit my family for a few days, my dad surprised me with the perfect gift: